GoPro video footage of Gwyneth Paltrow ski crash may not exist, US court told

 Ms Paltrow has denied the allegations and is counter-suing Mr Sanderson, claiming that he collided with her.

+Rumoured GoPro video footage of Gwyneth Paltrow’s ski collision may not actually exist, the court has heard on Friday.

+Reference to footage of the 2016 incident had previously been made during the trial in an email sent by Mr Sanderson’s daughter.

-The jury was previously shown an email, sent by Mr Sanderson’s eldest daughter Shae Sanderson-Herath, in which she referred to possible GoPro footage of the crash.
+The jury was previously shown an email, sent by Shae Sanderson-Herath, in which she referred to possible GoPro footage of the crash.

 But giving evidence on Friday, Ms Sanderson-Herath said she had not actually seen any such footage, though she had believed it existed at the time.